camillesteux/structurechimpanzees/README.md

 Cite: Steux C, Couloigner C, Arredondo A, Rodríguez W, Mazet O, Tournebize R, Chikhi L. On the Demographic History of Chimpanzees and Some Consequences of Integrating Population Structure in Chimpanzees and Other Great Apes.
 Hum Popul Genet Genom 2025; 5(2):0004. https://doi.org/10.47248/hpgg2505020004

 This repository consists of the following directories:
-- R_codes : R codes used to make the figures that appear in the paper
 - general_model_mscommands : ms commands (Hudson 2002) corresponding to the general structured tree model shown in Figure 7 of the paper for different values of splitting times
 - general_model_withsubspmig_mscommands : ms commands corresponding to the general structured tree model with migration between subspecies, corresponding to the Figure S1 of the Supplementary Material.
 - simulated_genomic_stats : scripts used to compute the genetic diversity and the genetic differentiation of our simulated genomic data